hauva69/pgn4web/chrome-extension/README.txt

 This will lead to a context menu appearing when it should not (but the mouse pointer will not change and the viewer will not open the link). http://crbug.com/84024
-Possible workaround if context scripts could manipulate context menus, see http://crbug.com/77023
+Possible workaround exist if context scripts could manipulate context menus. http://crbug.com/77023
 Verify on http://code.google.com/p/pgn4web/wiki/SandBox